 ACGC also offers 1-2 administrative social work internships each year, and occasionally has opportunities for graduate business students and students from other fields.
 To inquire about these “macro” level internships, contact [email protected]

 Professional counseling, ACGC accepts advanced graduate students in the fields of psychology and professional counseling.
 At a minimum, students should possess the following before applying to the Center: at least one course in family, individual, group therapy; some experience in psychosocial assessment; and some course work related to children and adolescents.
 Prospective students should have previous practicum or work experience using psychotherapy skills.
 Counseling students are accepted in the spring for a 2-semester placement the following fall and spring semesters.
 Students should submit all required documentation by April.

-- Send your application or inquiry to Becky Morales, LCSW.
+- Send your application or inquiry to Andrea Ciceri, LCSW.

 - Professional Counseling Practicum Information sheet

 The Austin Child Guidance Center offers a full-time postdoctoral fellowship in child/adolescent psychology.
 Training goals for postdoctoral fellows at Austin Child Guidance Center include the development of proficiency in (1) child/adolescent assessment given a range of presenting concerns (e.g., learning disabilities, ADHD, trauma, autism-spectrum disorders); (2) psychotherapy with children, adolescents, and families; and (3) working collaboratively with an interdisciplinary treatment team.
 Other goals (e.g., developing group therapy skills, assessment of autism-spectrum disorders) are chosen by the fellow and his/her supervisor at the outset of the postdoctoral fellowship year.
 The doctoral postdoctoral fellowship will begin September 1st and continue for 12 months at 40 hours per week.
 Vacation and sick leave are provided, as well as employee health insurance.